svinota/pyvfs/docs/index.rst

 =================================

 .. note::
-    This is pre-alpha.
     We're also surprised, that it works, you know.

 PyVFS howto
 -----------